Bow Wow (band): Legacy

 Bow Wow were one of the first Japanese metal bands.
 Tomoaki Hokari of OK Music wrote that they were one of the acts that proved domestic musicians could compete with Western hard rock acts.
 Writing for Rolling Stone Japan, Daisuke Kawasaki ranked Warning from Stardust at No. 23 on a 2007 list of the "100 Greatest Japanese Rock Albums of All Time".
 The title track from Signal Fire was named the 28th best guitar instrumental by Young Guitar Magazine in 2019.
 Lars Ulrich is a fan of Bow Wow and used to cover their songs with Metallica before they made their debut.
 X Japan guitarist Hide admired Yamamoto and Saito, and played the Mockingbird-style of guitar because Saito used it.
 Siam Shade guitarist Daita has also cited Yamamoto as an influence.
 Rhythm & Drums Magazine wrote that Niimi was influential on later drummers, including by pioneering the use of rubber mats under drum kits.
 Kouichi of Laputa is a fan of the band and covered their songs while in high school.
+In 2018, readers and professional musicians voted Atsumi the fifth best keyboardist in the history of hard rock and heavy metal in We Rock magazine's "Metal General Election".